 For an organization’s customers — in this case, the residents of Antioch — such harmful language erodes trust, damages the organization’s reputation, and diminishes the likelihood of cooperation between police and citizens.
 Residents can’t boycott the police department, as consumers might do with a company’s product.
 But in Antioch, they are staging public protests as a sign they’ve lost faith in the criminal justice system.
 Two Bay Area attorneys have filed a federal lawsuit against the Antioch Police Department, and two Bay Area congressional representatives have asked U.S. Attorney General Merrick Garland to investigate, reports the Mercury News of San Jose, Calif.

-Meanwhile, harmful language on the job can create a toxic work environment for employees that results in decreased motivation, morale, and teamwork.
+Meanwhile, the impact of harmful speech on the job can create a toxic work environment for employees that results in decreased motivation, morale, and teamwork.
 It can also lead to high levels of stress, absenteeism, and turnover.

 The heart of our mission at Reflect AI is to help teams work collaboratively and effectively.
 Our AI communications coach is trained to provide people an objective view of what they’re saying and how that might be interpreted by others, giving them an opportunity to adjust their tone and content in real time.